Presence Tutorial

 Both OpenXCAP backends (Database and OpenSIPS) depend on a database engine to store service subscribers and XCAP resources.
 The database creation scripts are found in the scripts/ directory, but it's tipically created using the _opensipsdbctl_ tool provided by OpenSIPS.

-Create Tables
+Create Database

 If you use OpenSIPS backend, you do not need to create any tables and configure OpenXCAP to use the same database as OpenSIPS.